jamestbrown5/2018_Notebook/2018_Notebook.md

 4. Using a LiCor meter, the syringe air is  analyzed for CO2 production.

  * BE12:
-    * performed respirometry on remaining samples
+    * performed respirometry on samples

 #### Hourly CO2 production weighted by mass
 ![](https://github.com/jamestbrown5/Respirometry/blob/master/Images/20180209_CO2_Hour_Mass.png)